spencerbertsch1/AI/Chess/report.md

 1. Do your implemented algorithms actually work?
 How well?

-Depth-limited Minimax, Alpha Beta pruning, and Minimax with depth-limited search all perform essentially as expected.
+Depth-limited Minimax, Alpha Beta pruning (with and without move ordering), and Minimax with depth-limited search all perform exactly as expected.

 We can see that with Alpha Beta pruning, the number of nodes searched and the time taken to find the best move is significantly better than the Depth-limited minimax and the iterative deepening minimax.
+For Alpha Beta Pruning, we can see that adding move ordering increases the performance of the algorithm by reducing the number of nodes that get visited during the search.
 We can also see that using iterative deepening gives us different suggested best moves from Minimax as the search space is explored with differing max depths.

 ### Depth-limited Minimax